tomdorr/COM304_FOUNDATION_1/workup/session2/docs/remoteAccessSSHVNCPiConnect.md

 Now that we have connetivity to the Pi we can use VNC or putty to view the screen from our PC.
 THis makes capturing images much easier.
+(note in VNC settings you need to turn off 'pass special keys to vnc server' to be able to do a screen capture)

    ![alt text](../docs/images/pcVNC1.png "Figure pcVNC1.png")